 6. Your Technology of Choice

 Technology is a bigger part of our lives than ever before.
 As a result, there is likely some technology you will need to pack up for your ski trip.
 This could be anything electronic including your phone, an external battery charger, a camera, a drone or an action camera.

 While not everyone will bring lots of technology, everyone should at least have a phone or walkie-talkie with them to stay in contact.

 Getting separated from your group on a hill at a giant ski resort isn’t a very fun time.
 Also, be sure to bring the right battery chargers or spare batteries for your devices to keep them running.

-We sincerely hope that this article has been able to help you pack for your next ski trip.
+I sincerely hope that this article has been able to help you pack for your next ski trip.
 The things you pack (or forget to pack) can have a huge impact on whether the trip is a success or a failure.

 Are there some items that you always pack for a ski trip that I didn’t include?
 If so, leave a comment below as I would love to hear from you!